DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Azure IoT Central - Jobs/prerequisites.md

 - Extensibility to connect business applications and IoT data and turn insights into actions

 The IoT Central is build with the basic Azure IoT Components like an integrated IoT Hub

+## Limitations

+The IoT Central subscribtion used with the Eval Kit is limited in its usage.
+As this Kit is not designed to be used in productive environment we will forward excessive costs generated to you.
+To circumvent this we encurage you to not let the device run unsuperwised.